capstone-job-market-analysis/job-market-analysis/README.md

 [(Back to top)](#table-of-contents)

-- Store functions that are needed to acquire data from Kaggle; make sure the acquire.py module contains the necessary imports to run our code.
+- Store functions that are needed to acquire data from internet sources; make sure the acquire.py module contains the necessary imports to run our code.
 - The final function will return a pandas DataFrame.
 - Import the acquire function from the acquire.py module and use it to acquire the data in the Final Report Notebook.
 - Complete some initial data summarization (`.info()`, `.describe()`, `.shape()`, ...).